Alvin Taylor

-Alvin Taylor (born March 26, 1953) is an American drummer, producer and musical director, who is best known for his work with Elton John, Eric Burdon, George Harrison, Billy Preston, and Bob Welch.
+Alvin Taylor (born March 26, 1953) is an American drummer, producer musical director, and author who is best known for his work with Elton John, Eric Burdon, George Harrison, Billy Preston, and Bob Welch.

 Early life and career

 Alvin Taylor started playing drums at the age of 5.
 He played in various local bands and began his professional career at the age of 14, when he started touring with Little Richard.
 As part of Little Richard's band, Taylor played with Jimi Hendrix, Billy Preston and opened a show for Elvis Presley.
 Later he played with PG&E on their number one record, Are You Ready.
 He turned down Jerry Goldstein's offer to play in the famous funk band War, but joined Eric Burdon's band after Burdon left War.

 The Eric Burdon Band released a hard rock-packed album, Sun Secrets; Taylor is shown on the cover.
 Taylor was also featured on their unreleased album Mirage (released in 2008), Don Kirshner's Rock Concert (on February 9, 1974), and is mentioned in Burdon's 2001 book Don't Let Me Be Misunderstood.